So…this is anything but your Grandmother's hash, a Maple Bacon and Sweet Potato Hash with Brussels sprouts, shallots, and poached egg.

 - a mixture of jumbled incongruous things; a mess. synonyms: mixture, assortment, variety, array, mix, miscellany, selection, medley, mishmash, ragbag, gallimaufry, potpourri, hodgepodge "a whole hash of excuses"

 I guess I gave quite a bit of thought to how hard life must have been during the Depression, and how many of these rough recipes my Grandmother had in her head.
 Potatoes, a seemingly key ingredient in most hash recipes I've since read through, were easy and abundant and kept over in winter.
 My guess was that largely, the dish changed and conformed to whatever was leftover and certainly based also on what was available.
 I snapped a pic of the recipe with my iPhone with every intention of assembling this Depression era masterpiece...and I did.
 So…This is Anything But Your Grandmother's Hash

 The finished product that was hash went together quickly enough using the grizzly end of a leftover ribeye and about a cup of previously roasted halved creamer potatoes.
 I added coarsely chopped carrots which I caramelized in the pan, and half of an onion.
 The outcome; lackluster.
 But I didn't stop.
-Why ever would I, a busy working gal, abandon the ease and speed of a recipe going together just because I hadn't nailed the correct ingredients?
+So, why ever would I, a busy working gal, abandon the ease and speed of a recipe going together just because I hadn't nailed the correct ingredients?
 Why white potatoes?
 Why not sweet potatoes, given the carrots added the same sweetness a sweet potato would and would also provide more substance to the dish.
 Onions?
 Nah.
 Shallots!
 And from here, I built and the following, which....I have made in under an hour on a weeknight, many, many times.
 Enjoy!

 Ingredients for Maple Bacon and Sweet Potato Hash With Brussels Sprouts and Poached Egg